Dr. Uzma Samadani MD PhD

 Uzma Samadani, MD PhD is a neurosurgeon and brain injury researcher at the University of Minnesota.
 She moved to Minneapolis in 2015 and was named to Minneapolis St-Paul Magazine’s “Top Doctors in Neurosurgery” lists in 2016 through 2019.
 In 2018 she was on the cover of the “Top Doctors” edition with the byline “The Doctor Will Save You Now.”
 In 2018 she also was awarded the “Courageous Women in Healthcare” award by the Women’s Health Leadership Trust.
 Minnesota Monthly dubbed her a “Top Doctor in Minnesota” in 2018 and 2019.

 Dr. Samadani is an Associate Professor in the Department of Bioinformatics and Computational Biology at the University of Minnesota with a graduate faculty appointment in Neuroscience.
-She is also an attending neurosurgeon at Centracare and the Minneapolis Veterans Administration Medical Center and founder of the neurodiagnostic start-up Oculogica Inc, which has developed the first baseline free concussion diagnostic cleared for marketing approval by the FDA.
+She is also an attending neurosurgeon in private practice and at the Minneapolis Veterans Administration Medical Center.
+She is the founder of the neurodiagnostic start-up Oculogica Inc, which has developed the first baseline free concussion diagnostic cleared for marketing approval by the FDA.
 She holds multiple patents related to brain injury, its treatment and its consequences.

 She is on the Executive Committee of the American Association of Neurological Surgeons/Congress of Neurological Surgeons Joint Section on Neurotrauma and Critical Care and served as Scientific Program Chair for their meeting in conjunction with the National Neurotrauma Society from 2014-7.
 She also serves on the board and is President-Elect of ThinkFirst Foundation, the largest brain injury prevention foundation in the world.
 She is past Chair of the Minnesota State Traumatic Brain and Spinal Cord Injury Research Program and a Past-President of Women in Neurosurgery.